rizkifajara/platter-technical-test/readme.md

 ## Notes

 - Ensure that all services are running and accessible on the specified ports.
-- The Notification service uses WebSocket to send notifications to the User service.
+- The Notification service uses Socket.IO to send notifications to the User service.
 - The RabbitMQ message broker is used for communication between the services.